 A relational database is a collection of data logically organized so the information can be easily edited, added to, deleted, and most importantly, accessed.
 Relational databases, which store data in structured tables, are one of the most popular and easy-to-use types of databases.

 You might be familiar with traditional spreadsheets, which also store data in tables.
-However, unlike traditional spreadsheets, which were originally developed to function like accounting worksheets for financial calculations, relational databases were specifically designed to store information reliably and scalably.
+However, unlike spreadsheets, which were originally developed to function like accounting worksheets for financial calculations, relational databases were specifically designed to make data storage reliable and scalable.
 Because of this, relational databases offer vast flexibility in terms of what you can do with information.

 Let’s start at the top.

 A database is the container for all your data.
-(In Airtable, we simply call it a base.)
+(In Airtable, we call it a base.)

 Look inside a database, and the first thing you’ll find is at least one table.